Vadskye/Rise/docs/standard_effects.md

 strikes and mundane abilities.
 That leaves relatively little room for rank upgrades to damaging maneuvers.

-#### Finisher condition scaling
+#### Finisher debuff scaling
-Strike-based abilities that inflict finisher conditions do not have explicit scaling, so they implicitly scale their damage.
+Strike-based abilities that inflict finisher debuffs do not have explicit scaling, so they implicitly scale their damage.
 Non-strike-based abilities that inflict finisher abilities don't really have any purpose to increasing their damage; that's not really the point of finisher abilities.
 Instead, they should